moozoo64/openclsolarsystem/README.md

 * [MSYS2](https://www.msys2.org/) - Software Distribution and Building Platform for Windows
 * [wxWidgets](https://www.wxwidgets.org/) - Cross-Platform GUI Library (Version 3.2)

+### AI

+* I got AI advice and assistance from Grok3 and Microsoft CoPilot and GitHub Copilot mostly on code refactoring and GitHub Actions
+* Grok3 produced createIcon.py

 ### Licensing

 This software includes several third-party works.
 Their licenses can be found in the Licenses folder.